4lin654/Remotely-Monitor-The-Automatic-Debugging-Robotic-Arm/README.md

 #### Pixetto ss(A0,A1)

-Variable ss control the Pixelto lens, where A0 and A1 are RX and TX angles, respectively
+Variable ss control the Pixelto lens, where A0 and A1 are RX and TX pins, respectively

 # Methods